 For some kids, trouble following directions is really trouble following directions quickly.
 They take longer than other kids to process information and need more time getting the job done.
 For others, the challenge is with reading written directions or with processing spoken ones.

 Trouble following directions can happen for lots of reason, and it can look different in different kids.
 But no matter why it’s happening, there are ways you can help your child improve.
-One helpful way to get kids’ attention is to ask them to look at you before you give a direction.
-It also helps to give short and simple instructions.
-Get more tips for helping your child follow directions.
-And find out how one mom got her child to listen (without yelling).

 When a child often doesn’t follow directions, it can be frustrating for everyone.
 Parents and caregivers can lose their patience or get angry.
 Kids can feel like they’re “bad” and always getting into trouble.
 They might also feel like there’s something wrong with them if they can’t get even simple things done.

 You can help there, too.
-Tell your child you can see that following directions is difficult—and that’s OK.
+Tell your child you can see that following directions is difficult — and that’s OK.
 Together, you’ll find ways to make it easier.